userx-bw/bunsenlabs-cb-upgrade/README.md

 This is totally experimental - as this scrpit may or should still work as a NetInstall as well.
-It just adds a automount.plka that you may have to remove if you ues this for a net install.
+It just adds a automount.plka that you may have to remove if you have issues with automounting drives after using this for a net install.

-I have not personally teasted this modded script with a netinstall, it still may work.
+I have not personally tested this modded script with a netinstall, it still may work as such.

 DEBIAN NETINSTALL HINTS